 Postman: I get really a lot of hill walkers and climbers, and in the summertime I get a lot of older people who like to come around, but don't want to drive around themselves.

 Rick: Is this good hiking country?

 Postman: This is good hiking country, yes.

-Announcer: It's my privilege to welcome you to Kilmore and Kilbride Highland games on this bright and sunny afternoon, and we hope you are all enjoy yourselves, but more importantly, that you learn something about our Highland culture which we are naturally, very, very proud of.
+Announcer: It's my privilege to welcome you to Kilmore and Kilbride Highland Games on this bright sunny afternoon, and I hope you all enjoy yourself.
+But more importantly, that you learn something of our Highland culture, which we naturally are very, very proud of.